 UNSW Internal Program Transfer (IPT) is an alternative entry pathway into a Law double degree for students who are already studying a non-law degree at UNSW.
 Providing you receive full credit for your first year of studies it won’t take you any longer to complete a law dual degree.

-UNSW Law guarantees a minimum of 100 places via Internal Program Transfer (IPT) each year.
+UNSW Law guarantees up to 100 places via Internal Program Transfer (IPT) each year.
 UNSW IPT applicants do not need to sit the LAT.

 Find out more here.